 Dosage of this supplement is a tricky business, but the basic recommendation is 1mg for every 10 pounds.
 Usually the smallest tablets come in 1mg, so for a small 5 pound animal you would cut that tablet in half.
 Some dogs will eat anything and will chew a tablet straight.
 For a more finicky canine, wrap the tablet up in a teaspoon of peanut butter or use a Pill Pocket.

-Nature’s Bounty Melatonin tablets are only 1mg and free of harmful additives.
+These small, flavorless tablets are only 1mg and free of harmful additives.
 Great for puppies and smaller dog breeds.
+My dogs happily eat them plain!

 Some puppies have trouble adjusting from the warmth of sleeping with mom and litter to sleeping in their own beds.
 There are a few ways to replicate the warmth of comfort to help the baby animal adjust.
 Please do not skimp on any electrical heating device or use unknown brands.
-There are many Chinese, Russian, and Indian companies out there trying to make inexpensive copycat pet products, but the products are not regulated and can be extremely dangerous to your pet.
+There are many Chinese, Russian, and Indian companies producing cheap copycat pet products, but the products are not regulated and can be extremely dangerous to your pet.

-The most economical choice for providing heat to your pet.
+Nearly identical to the other brand, but the larger 3mg tablet is far more convenient for larger The most economical choice for providing heat to your pet.
 A hot water bottle with a knitted cover provides lasting warmth through the night, and sleeping against the soft cover is similar to snuggling up against the fur coats of mom and siblings.
-Just remember that they’re not microwaveable—heat up the water separately before filling the bottle.

-The K&H Ortho Thermo-Bed has a removable and washable cover and the pad has two layers of orthopedic foam.
+This bed is in a mat style and has a removable and washable cover.
 There are dual thermostats to keep the mat at a comfortable and even temperature.
 The electrical components are MET listed and guaranteed safe for your pet.
-This heated mat comes in medium, large, and extra large.
 Small dogs will be better suited to the K&H Heated Pet Mat.